Julia Williams (abolitionist)

-Julia Williams (July 1, 1811 - January 7, 1870) was an American abolitionist who was active in Massachusetts.
+Julia Ward Williams Garnet (July 1, 1811 - January 7, 1870) was an American abolitionist who was active in Massachusetts and New York.

 Born free in Charleston, South Carolina, she moved with her family as a child to Boston, Massachusetts, and was educated in the North.
 A member of the Boston Female Anti-Slavery Society, she attended the Anti-Slavery Convention of American Women in New York in 1837.
 She married abolitionist Henry Highland Garnet and in 1852 they traveled to Jamaica to work as missionaries, where she headed an industrial school for girls.
-After the American Civil War, she worked with freedmen in Washington, DC to establish their new lives.
+After the American Civil War, she worked with freedmen in Washington, D.C. to establish their new lives.

 Early life and education

-Julia Williams was born to free people of color in Charleston, South Carolina, in 1811.
+Julia Ward Williams was born to free people of color in Charleston, South Carolina in 1811.
 Her family moved to Boston, Massachusetts, when she was a child.
-A sister was later reportedly purchased out of slavery using funds supplied by Earro Weems, mother of escaped slave Anna Maria Weems and Stella (Mary Jane) Weems, the latter daughter having lived for a time with Williams and her husband Henry Highland Garnet.
+She had two younger sisters, Ann and Diana.

 Williams was 21 years old when she traveled to Canterbury, Connecticut, to attend Prudence Crandall's Canterbury Female Boarding School, a school for "young Ladies and little Misses of color".
 After the school closed due to public violence, Williams went to the Noyes Academy in Canaan, New Hampshire.
-In 1835 it also had to close after violent opposition from local whites.
+In 1835, it also had to close after violent opposition from local whites.
 Williams completed her education at the Oneida Institute in New York.

+Abolition campaigning

 Williams became an outspoken advocate of abolition and African-American rights.
 Returning to Boston on a teaching appointment after her education, she became a member of the Boston Female Anti-Slavery Society (BFASS) during the 1830s.
 She was one of four delegates from the BFASS who attended the Anti-Slavery Convention of American Women in New York in 1837.

 In 1841 Williams married Henry Highland Garnet, a teacher, minister, and prominent African-American leader of the abolitionist movement who was based in New York City.
 They had first met as students at the Noyes Academy; he also completed his education at the Oneida Institute.
-They had three children but only one, a daughter, survived to adulthood.
+He wrote of her, 'O what [a] lovely being she is!
+Most susceptible and chaste.
+She seems to have everything which beautifys a female.
+A good Christian, and a scholar.'
+They had three children but only one, Mary Garnet Barboza, survived to adulthood.

+While Garnet was pastor of the Presbyterian Church in Troy, New York, the pair welcomed people who had escaped from slavery into their church.

+Julia supported her husband in his ministry, reading and advising on his speeches, running women’s literary associations, teaching Sunday School, and taking over the ministry while he traveled on speaking engagements.

+Julia continued her campaigning for abolition in New York, working with the Female Benevolent Society of Troy, and running fundraising bazaars for the anti-slavery newspaper Impartial Citizen.

+During the American Civil War, she founded The Ladies’ Committee for the Aid of Sick Soldiers, which supplied 60 soldiers with food.

+In 1851, she travelled to London to chair the Free Labor Bazaar at the World Peace Congress.